Orckestra/orc-vsf/docs/guide/use-forgot-password.md

 # useForgotPassword

 ## Features
-`useForgotPassword` composable is responsible for sending reset password.
+`useForgotPassword` composable is responsible for sending reset password token to the email and setting new password with this token.

 ## API
 ```typescript